 But then again, there’s a reason why this is called the Ultimaker 2+ and not the Ultimaker 3.
 This is a quiet evolution of a classic machine, building on the foundations of a tried and tested platform.
 For the eventual release of the Ultimaker 3 (whenever that may be), that’s when we’re expecting to see a 3D printer with some real fire in the belly.
 Until then, this is one of the best FDM 3D printers on the market.

-License: The text of "Ultimaker 2+ Review: The Best Ultimaker So Far" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "Ultimaker 2+ Review – Is It Still State-Of-The-Art in 2018?" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.